What is a nutsert?

 How do you install a nutsert?

-• Step 1.
+- Step 1.
 Thread the nutsert onto the mandrel of the tool, some tools automatically load the nutsert.

-• Step 2.
+- Step 2.
 Place the nutsert into the pre-drilled hole and activate tool to begin swaging process.
 Tool’s mandrel will pull up nutsert causing the body to compress & swell out to fill the hole.

-• Step 3.
+- Step 3.
 The nutsert has now bulged & created a lip on the blind side of the material, firmly interlocking itself onto the material.

-Installed Vs Uninstalled Nutsert Diagram.
+Uninstalled Vs Installed Nutsert Diagram.

 Nutsert v's Rivnuts.

-Essentially these are different brand trademarks that refer to "rivet nut", which is the generic term for these components.
+Essentially these are different trademark brands that refer to "rivet nut", which is the generic term for these components.
 Words can be trademarked for brand marketing purposes and sometimes these transcend to everyday language, popular brand words like Nutsert® by Stanley Engineered Fastening, or Rivnut® by Bollhoff are popular trademarks that are used in everyday language to describe the rivet nut fastener.
 We aim to keep things simple by combining common terminology and adding descriptive words like "smooth body" to distinguish the item, hence the label "smooth body rivnuts"

 What are the benefits of using nutserts?